scottnorton-io/WhirlControl/README.md

 - `airtable_utils` keeps an in-memory table and can list or delete records.
 - `SpinBoard` can export and load moments from Markdown and JSON.
 - `RecJamFeed` now supports JSON export/import.
+- `RecJamFeed` can also export and import Markdown lists.
+- `court_signal` helpers serialize the grid to JSON.

 Scripts showcase: